Get Rid of HR

 In the span of a single year at one company I worked for, we:

-• Led a consultation process that resulted in making three roles (and several staff members) redundant, and making changes to four other roles.
+- Led a consultation process that resulted in making several roles redundant.

-• Had two staff go on maternity leave (and realised we didn’t have a maternity policy).
+- Had staff go on maternity leave (and realised we didn’t have a maternity policy).

-• Hired 10 people who all needed employment contracts, new starter forms, payroll set up etc.
+- Hired a bunch of people who all needed employment contracts, new starter forms, payroll set up etc.

 In this small business, which had fewer than 50 employees, costs included: